d12frosted/elpa-mirror/gnu/mct-readme.txt

         uses an Embark buffer to show live-updating completions, while the latter relies on the generic `*Completions*' buffer.

-        For users who are on Emacs 27, Elmo is a better choice because MCT only works as intended with Emacs 28 or higher.
+        For users who are on Emacs 27 and who need a single-column view, Elmo is a better choice because MCT can only display such a view on Emacs 28 or higher (though it has been meticulously tested with the grid views of Emacs 27 and should work perfectly fine with them).

   Icomplete and fido-mode (built-in, multiple authors)
         Icomplete is closer in spirit to Vertico, as it too uses the